vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 ## Liquidity commitments [WIP]
 If you want to provide liquidity and receive a portion of liquidity fees paid, you need to submit a liquidity commitment transaction.
 The commitment is the amount of stake an LP places as bond on the market, to earn rewards.

-You will need enough of the settlement asset to fulfill their orders.
+You will need enough of the settlement asset to fulfill your orders to meet your commitment.

 **Liquidity providers will need to actively manage their commitment.**